Menopausal Joint Pain, causes and treatment options

 What Does Joint Pain Feel Like?

-The pain can be accompanied by stiffness, swelling, or even a shooting pain traveling down the back, arms, and legs.
+The pain can be accompanied by stiffness, swelling, or even shooting pain traveling down the back, arms, and legs.
 Some women report more of a burning sensation, especially after a work-out.

 Exercise is a great way to strengthen your joints and stay flexible.
-Swimming, tai chi, and yoga are great options for seniors.
+Swimming, tai chi, and yoga are great low-impact options for seniors.
 Avoid activities that put a lot of strain on your joints, like jogging.
 Staying active can also help keep your weight down, which can relieve some of the pressure on your joints.

 Hyaluronic acid might help lubricate the joints, and ibuprofen can help relieve everyday aches and pains.

-If fever or weight loss accompanies your joint pain, or if the pain becomes worse and lasts more than a few days, please contact your doctor.
+What if my Joint Pain is Severe?If fever or weight loss accompanies your joint pain, or if the pain becomes worse and lasts more than a few days, please contact your doctor.

 We also invite you to establish care with Dr. Aliabadi.
 Please click here to make an appointment or call us at (844) 863- 6700.